3mdeb/96boards-docs-wiki/ODPi-BigTop-Hadoop-configuration-and-Running.md

 Save and restart the system.

+# Configuring the app environment
-Back to the system, configure the app environment:
+Back to the system, we need to configure the app environment by following steps:

     sudo mkdir -p /app/hadoop/tmp
     sudo chown hduser:hadoop /app/hadoop/tmp